RBeato/Simple-Wallet/README.md

     function withdrawAmount(uint256 withdraw) public {
-        require(balanceAmount > withdraw, "not enough balance"); // check if there is enough balanceAmount -= withdraw; // deduce the withdraw amount from the balance depositValue -= withdraw; // deduce the withdraw amount from the deposited value
+        require(balanceAmount > withdraw, "not enough balance"); // check if there is enough balanceAmount -= withdraw; // deduce the withdraw amount from the balance depositValue = 0; // set the deposit value to 0 when making a withdraw

         emit BalanceChange(depositValue, balanceAmount); // emit event
     }